NSCoders-Houston/website/README.md

-We meet at 6:00PM on the first Tuesday of every month at Cedar Creek Bar & Grill.
+We meet at 6:00 PM on the first Tuesday of every month at Cedar Creek Bar & Grill.
 > 1034 W. 20th St, Houston, TX 77008